10-05 Signal Inversion: TI – the Inversion Time

 The signal intensity for a given T1 is strongly dependent on inversion and repetition times.

 The IR sequences implemented in clinical machines add a second 180° pulse after the 90° pulse to rephase T2 influences.
-Thus, clinical IR images are also affected by T2; however, T2 is not a primary source of contrast in IR imaging and will be neglected in this context.
+In this way, clinical IR images are also affected by T2.
+T2 is not meant to be a primary source of contrast in IR imaging; however, if a long TR and a long TE are chosen, IR images may mimic in part T2-weighted SE contrast.